PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 Make dialogue between system and user use cases are run knowing you did prior things
 Easier if Driver manually counts down seats
-Lets Driver hide/unhide listings for reoccurent trips
+Lets Driver hide/unhide listings for recurrent trips

 ##Searching Listings
 1. Go to menu